Delantonio/OM3D-AAA/README.md

 This repository contains the code for the TP of the course OM3D.

 ### TP
 main branch is currently the TP1.
-TP2 branch is the TP2.
-projet branch is the Project.
+(Frustum culling + Instancing) TP2 branch is the TP2.
+(Deferred Shading) projet branch is the Project.
+(Deferred Shading + GPU Particles (instanced) + PBR Bloom)

 # OM3D
 EPITA course for 5th year students